mfernandezcean/VideoGamesSales/README.md

 The Data is one CSV file.

-After loading we'll go to Power Query
+After loading we'll go to [PowerQuery](https://github.com/mfernandezcean/VideoGamesSales/tree/main/PowerQuery)